Martin E. Brooks

-Martin E. Brooks (born Martin Baum; November 30, 1925 – December 7, 2015) was an American character actor known for playing scientist Rudy Wells in the television series The Six Million Dollar Man and its spin-off, The Bionic Woman, from 1975 onward (a role originally portrayed by Martin Balsam and then by Alan Oppenheimer).
+Martin E. Brooks (born Martin Baum; November 30, 1925 – December 7, 2015) was an American character actor known for playing scientist Rudy Wells in the television shows The Six Million Dollar Man and The Bionic Woman, from 1975 onward.
+The role had very briefly been played by Martin Balsam and then by Alan Oppenheimer.

 Early life

-Brooks was born Martin Baum in The Bronx.
+Brooks was born Martin Baum in The Bronx in New York City in 1925.
 When he was 10, he moved with his family to Wilkes-Barre, Pennsylvania.
 After high school, he volunteered to serve in the U.S. Army, became a paratrooper with the 11th Airborne Division and was awarded a Purple Heart for injuries received during World War II.
 He attended Penn State University and enrolled at the Dramatic Workshop of the New School for Social Research in New York City.
 He won the off-Broadway best actor award for his performance in Outside the Door and changed his name to Martin Brooks, following the advice of producer Richard Rodgers.